flosse/scaleApp/README.markdown

 ## Publish/Subscribe

-If the module needs to communicate with others, you can use the `publish` and `subscribe` methods.
+If the module needs to communicate with others, you can use the `emit` and `on` methods.

 ### Publish

-The `publish` function takes three parameters whereas the last one is optional:
+The `emit` function takes three parameters whereas the last one is optional:
 - `topic` : the channel name you want to publish to
 - `data`  : the data itself
 - `opt`   : options or callback
-    - `publishReference` : If the data should be passed as a reference to the other modules this parameter has to be set to `true`.
+    - `emitReference` : If the data should be passed as a reference to the other modules this parameter has to be set to `true`.
        By default the data object gets copied so that other modules can't influence the original object.